pyx-project/pyx/manual/metapost.rst

 .. class:: endknot(x, y, curl=1, angle=None)

    The last knot of an open path.
-Curlyness and angle are the same as in :class:`beginknot`.
+Curliness and angle are the same as in :class:`beginknot`.

 .. class:: smoothknot(x, y)